Pinnick: NFF working to settle Super Eagles and Rohr’s debts amid Covid-19 challenges | Goal.com

 "I was in Abuja and I found out it's only a matter of the modalities delaying paying the allowances and bonuses, any moment from now it will be sorted out."

-On Wednesday, Pinnick was cleared to vie for one of the six member seats allocated to the Confederation of African Football at the Fifa Council.
+On Wednesday, Pinnick was cleared to vie for one of the six member seats allocated to Caf at the Fifa Council.

 The 50-year-old said his ambition to be in the biggest football decision-making body is in the best interest of Africa.